Shave Brussels Sprout, Kale & Quinoa Salad in a Lemony Dijon Dressing

 - pinch of pepper

-- 3 tablespoons (or up to ¼ cup olive oil) (I switch it up depending on my mood and what else we're serving, but like it best with 3 tablespoons olive oil because I like the tanginess of the dressing.
+- 3 tablespoons or up to ⅓ cup olive oil (I switch it up depending on my mood and what else we're serving, but like it best with 3 tablespoons olive oil because I like the tanginess of the dressing.
 Add more olive oil to make it less lemony or tangy)

 - In a medium saucepan, place ½ cup quinoa and water.
 Bring to a boil.
 Once boiling, turn heat to simmer, cover and let simmer for 15 minutes or until water is absorbed.
 Once water is absorbed, turn off heat and let cool briefly.
 Fluff with fork before using.
 Note: ½ cup uncooked quinoa will yield about 2 cups cooked quinoa.

-- Combine lemon juice, dijon mustard, shallot, garlic, salt and pepper in a small bowl.
-Whisk to combine and let sit for flavors to combine for minimally 15 minutes, up to 30 minutes while you prep the kale and brussel sprouts.
+- Combine lemon juice, dijon mustard, shallot, garlic, salt and pepper in a small bowl or liquid measuring cup.
+Whisk to combine and let sit for flavors to combine while you prep the kale and brussels sprouts.

 - Whisk olive oil into the lemon-mustard mixture.